 Hiking socks are essential to ensure you have the most comfortable hike possible.
 Unlike a regular cotton sock, hiking socks will keep your feet dry, less sweaty and cushioned, which in turn stops painful blisters from forming as your shoe rubs against the back of your foot while you walk.

 IsoCool is a highly breathable material which has been made to maximise the wicking of moisture away from the body whilst regulating temperature.
-IsoCool socks, such as the IsoCool Liner Socks, the Iscool Trekker Socks and Isocool Performance Socks are quick drying and highly breathable to keep your feet cool as you walk, which makes them great for Summer walking.
+IsoCool socks, such as the IsoCool Liner Socks and Isocool Performance Socks are quick drying and highly breathable to keep your feet cool as you walk, which makes them great for Summer walking.

 Merino Wool is a natural fibre which is well known for its warmth and soft feel against the skin.
 Our Merino wool socks, such as the Merino Explorer Socks, contain 35% Merino.
 They are anti-odour and wick away moisture which means your feet stay fresher for longer.
 As they are lightweight they’re a great choice for keeping your feet comfortable in any environment.